-This seminar is led by Karin Hamilton, DVM, MPH, Pre-Health Student Resource Center.
-She has extensive experience working globally in 14 countries in health fields and has led multiple student programs to Thailand related to global health, interprofessional/One Health, and intercultural development.
+This seminar is also taught on-campus by Karin Hamilton, DVM, MPH, Coordinator and Instructor, Global Programs, Pre-Health Student Resource Center.
+She has extensive experience working globally in 22 countries in health fields and has led multiple student programs to India, Thailand, and Panama related to global health, interprofessional/One Health, and intercultural development.

 One 3-credit course

 This is an embedded spring semester course, with the abroad portion in India taking place over winter break and on-campus classes taking place in the first half of the spring semester.
-On-campus Spring Semester 2022 course meets: Wednesdays 1:25-2:15pm, Jan 19-Mar 2, plus an additional session from 5-7:30pm on March 2, 2022.
-Abroad term: Winter Break 2022.
+On-campus Spring Semester 2024 course meets: Wednesdays 1:25–2:15pm, for the first 7 weeks of class plus an additional session from 5–7:30pm during the final week of class.
+Abroad term: Winter Break 2024.

 Coursework will include journal entries throughout the entire course to facilitate meaningful reflection, as well as team assignments, building up to the final case competition-style presentation.

 Eligible students: Freshman, Sophomores, Juniors, Seniors (best for those interested in health field careers)

 The Learning Abroad Center is committed to sustainability and incorporating this into our programs.
 This course can be tied to multiple Sustainable Development Goals through course content and program activities including: